🚀 Work With Us

 This thesis investigates the interaction between compulsory voting and campaign finance, focusing on how they influence government responsiveness.
 It argues that the significant financial influence in political campaigns can lead to an elite bias, where government policies favour wealthier interests.
 The study uses statistical analysis and case studies from two countries to explore whether compulsory voting, which typically results in nearly universal voter turnout, can mitigate this bias.

-Example: Dissertation Proposal
+Real-World Example: Dissertation Proposal

-Example: literature review chapter, example: methodology chapter.
+Real-world example: literature review chapter, real-world example: methodology chapter.

 How To Choose A Tutor For Your Dissertation